 Among Dr. Parker's career involvements were the following: Past president St. Tammany Parish Teachers Association, Louisiana Association Supervision and Curriculum Development.
 Past president elementary department Louisiana Teachers Chairman's Association President's Council Louisiana Board Education, 1972-1973.
 Also Vice president Conference Louisiana Colleges Universities, 1973-1974, president, 1974-1975.
 President elect Gulf South Conference, 1974-1975, president, 1975-1976.
 Member Steering Committee on Curriculum Development and Revision for Career Education for State Louisiana, 1973, and Member of advisory council for State Plan for Career Education, 1973.

-Information sourced from the Lion's Road Student Newspaper, the Morning Advocate obituary, and Southeastern Louisiana University press releases.
+Information sourced from the Lion's Roar Student Newspaper, the Morning Advocate obituary, and Southeastern Louisiana University press releases.